 with a "K", and just like their

-kustoms it's a one-off word, which
+kustoms it's a one-off word,

-fits KKOA just fine.
-For the record,
+which fits KKOA just fine.
+For

 the record, "Kemp" is a one-off

-the 50's in California.
-Over
+in southern California.

 in the street rod world, they've